-It is sensible to start an acquisition strategy which has no end.
+It is sensible to start an acquisition strategy that has no end.
 As long as you remain careful to maintain a positive relationship with those in the process, you can happily rope in top talent in this way.

 Recruitment is static, talent acquisition is about growth:

 Recruitment ends when somebody has been hired.
-In that way, a recruitment process is static.
+In that way, the recruitment process is static.
 It doesn’t change.
 The effect of the company in recruitment is usually not felt because it merely involves filling up an empty position.